Itential-Pre-Builts/IAP---Data-Manipulation/documentation/Allocate One Number - IAP.md

 ## Overview

-Find the first number from an array of already allocated integers given a starting integer and an ending integer
+Find the first available number from an array of already allocated integers given a starting integer and an ending integer

 Capabilities include:
 - This transformation allows IAP users to find the first available number from an array of already allocated integers given a starting integer and an ending integer